NethermindEth/Forta-Agents/UMA-Bots/Wallet-Monitoring/README.md

       - `depositor` : address that made the deposit on the origin chain
       - `recipient` : recipient address on the destination chain
       - `isSlowRelay` : boolean value indicating whether the relay was a slow relay

+## Configuring the monitored wallet addresses list

+In order to change the list of monitored wallet addresses, please add/remove the addresses into the `./src/monitoredAddresses.json` file.
+Please note that the currently added addresses in the `./src/monitoredAddresses.json` file are tentative.

 ## Test Data